DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-02-22-renaming-locations-to-school-placements.md

 ---
 title: Renaming ‘locations’ to ‘school placements’
-description: We replaced the term ‘Locations’ with ‘School placements’ to reflect how the information is displayed on Find postgraduate teacher training
+description: We replaced the term ‘Locations’ with ‘School placements’ to reflect the information displayed on Find postgraduate teacher training
 date: 2023-02-22
 tags:
   - locations